List of lakes, reservoirs, and dams in Kansas

 This is a listing of lakes, reservoirs, and dams located in the State of Kansas.
+Swimming, fishing, and/or boating are permitted in some of these lakes, but not all.

 Lakes and reservoirs by size

 The shorelines of Kansas Lakes are mostly in government ownership and open to the public for hunting, fishing, camping, and hiking.
 Large areas of public land surround most of the lakes.

 Sources: Army Corps of Engineers, Bureau of Reclamation, Kansas State Parks.
 Copan, Hulah, and Kaw lakes extend into Kansas but are mostly in Oklahoma.